The Finders (movement): 1987 child abuse investigation

 The group came to national public attention in February 1987, when two male members, Douglas Ammerman and James Michael Holwell, were arrested in Tallahassee, Florida for misdemeanor child abuse.
 The two men were accompanied by six children and, when questioned by police as to their identities and relationships with the children, remained silent.
-Police reports descried Ammerman and Holwell as "well-dressed men in suits" and the children as "scruffy" and "hungry," varying in age between 2 and 11.
+Police reports described Ammerman and Holwell as "well-dressed men in suits" and the children as "scruffy" and "hungry," varying in age between 2 and 11.
 The children were also described as being covered in insect bites and unwashed.

 After the arrests, law enforcement issued a nationwide search for the children's parents, with a focus on Kentucky and San Francisco.

 Contemporary newspaper accounts accused The Finders of being a satanic cult, an international pedophile ring, or a kidnapping ring organized by the CIA.
 According to U.S. district court records, a confidential police source had previously told authorities that the Finders were "a cult" that conducted "brainwashing" techniques.
 The warehouse and Glover Park house were both raided by law enforcement.
 The source claimed to have been recruited by the group with promises of "financial reward and sexual gratification" and of being invited by one member to "explore" satanism with them.
 Police sources and U.S. Customs Service officials said that the material seized in the raids included photos of children engaged in "cult rituals," including ceremonial bloodletting of animals, and one photograph of a child in chains.